15 Feb 2023

 Our groups took action in support of Friends of the Earth Mozambique, and against human rights abuses and the government funding of a huge gas project in Cabo Delgado.
 Considering the effects UK policies and companies have around the world, we’re well placed here to have impact on an international scale.

-We plan to do more of this type of action in the future, but in the meantime if you’d like to support any forthcoming calls for solidarity action, either in a personal or group capacity, please let us know.
+We plan to do more of this type of action in the future, but in the meantime if you’d like to support any forthcoming calls for solidarity action, either in a personal or group capacity, sign up to receive international solidarity calls.
 And if you want to find out a bit more, check out the recording of our webinar on environmental and human rights defenders featuring Ricardo Navarro from Friends of the Earth El Salvador, or read our article on why solidarity matters.